Sagar7421/dinosaur-name-generation-rnn/README.md

-# dinosaur-name-generation-rnn
+# Dinosaur name generator - RNN

-# Dinosaur name generator using numpy
+## Contains Implementation of novel Recurrent Neural Network(RNN) using numpy

-## Contains Implementation of novel Recurrent Neural Network using numpy.
-Contains both forward pass as well as backward pass.
+It contains both the forward pass as well as the backward pass made in numpy.